Frequently Asked Questions

 TID funds are authorized to support marketing, sales and other promotional programs and activities to increase tourism and specifically benefit assessed businesses.
 As the industry expert, RACVB will create a marketing plan based on feedback and needs of the assessed businesses.
 A board comprised of area hoteliers will oversee marketing plans and spending.

 What is the timeline for this process?

 We are currently engaging stakeholders and municipal leaders, as well as filing the resolution with the Cities of Rockford and Loves Park.
-The cities will collaborate on the approval process through Rockford City Council, with the goal of receiving authority to begin collecting in summer 2021.
+The cities will collaborate on the approval process through Rockford City Council, with the goal of receiving authority to begin collecting in early fall 2021.

 Without an additional multi-year investment into tourism marketing, sales and destination development, our economy—including the performance of our hotels, restaurants, retail shops and attractions—is at greater risk of not fully recovering from the pandemic, let alone, returning to our ten-year history of growing our tourism economy.